About the song

 To See My Angel Cry isn’t a song about grand gestures or dramatic declarations.
 It’s about the quiet moments of regret, the realization that sometimes the deepest wounds are self-inflicted.
 The lyrics explore the protagonist’s self-loathing: “I caused the heartache, I caused the tears, brought nothin’ but misery to conquer all your fears.”
 There’s no blame cast on the woman, only a profound understanding of his own failings.

-Read more: Conway Twitty - Look into My Teardrops
+Read more: Conway Twitty - Sweet Sorrow

 As the song progresses, the pain intensifies.
 The narrator yearns to take back his mistakes, to somehow erase the hurt he’s caused: “If I could take back every word I said, if I could turn back time and mend this broken thread.”
 But the past is unchangeable, and the only recourse is to face the consequences.